 Damages beyond normal wear and tear will be considered to be damages which could be assessed against the security deposit.

-- The family must allow the VHA to inspect the unit at reasonable times and after reasonable notice, as described in Chapter 8 of this plan. - The family must not commit any serious or repeated violation of the lease.
+The family must allow the PHA-VHA to inspect the unit at reasonable times and after reasonable notice, as described in Chapter 8 of this plan.